 com.yahoo.application.Application, which sets up the application package and simplifies testing.

 An example system test is included in FeedAndSearchSystemTest.java.
 A system test is an integration test that tests the application API endpoints.

 To deploy the application to a docker instance like in the

 quick start, build

-$ mvn install packageThen test the commands at basic-search-java.
+$ mvn install packageThen follow the tutorial.

 |Cannot find *Config classes|

 Several projects depend on generated configuration classes.
 These are created by the generate-sources Maven target.
 The easiest way to avoid the problem is building the project with Maven from the shell, then importing in Eclipse/IntelliJ.
 If the project is already imported, first run the generate-sources target either from the IDE or the shell, then mark the pertinent target/generated-sources/vespa-configgen-plugin directories as source directories.

 at org.codehaus.plexus.archiver.AbstractArchiver$1.hasNext(AbstractArchiver.java:482) at org.codehaus.plexus.archiver.AbstractArchiver$1.hasNext(AbstractArchiver.java:482) at org.codehaus.plexus.archiver.AbstractArchiver$1.hasNext(AbstractArchiver.java:482) at org.codehaus.plexus.archiver.AbstractArchiver$1.hasNext(AbstractArchiver.java:482)increase the maven thread stack size by export MAVEN_OPTS=-Xss2m